rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 Create a new folder named `colors`.

-Do the steps below, following instructions from the tutorial [Setup a project with Truffle and OpenZeppelin](/tutorials/ethereum-devs/setup-truffle-oz/)
+Inside the folder `colors`, do the steps below, following instructions from the tutorial [Setup a project with Truffle and OpenZeppelin](/tutorials/ethereum-devs/setup-truffle-oz/)

 1. Initialize an empty Truffle project;